APKLab/APKLab/README.md

 ## Known Issues

-- First time when you try <kbd>APKLab: Open an APK</kbd> or <kbd>APKLab: Rebuild the APK</kbd>, the dependencies(ApkTool, etc.) will be downloaded and settings will be updated.
-However, you may need to restart VS Code once, on download completion, for the settings to be applied.

 ## Contribution Guide

   For bug reports, feature requests or simply discussing an idea, please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
 PRs are always welcome.